fathym-it/docs/docs/getting-started/overview.md

 Fathym Framework enables developers to rapidly build modular and reusable applications by automating best practice workflows for cloud-native application orchestration.

 In the getting started guide, we'll walk you through creating an automated, enterprise-grade, Azure-hosted environment with just a few clicks.
-You'll have two template options: one for just the application orchestration capabilities and another that additionally includes our IoT data flow capabilities.
-To get the most out of this guide and an understanding of Fathym, we recommend starting with the IoT template.
+You'll have two template options: one for the application orchestration capabilities and another that also includes our IoT data flow capabilities.
+To get the most out of this guide and an understanding of the Fathym Framework, we recommend starting with the IoT template (the same tools can be used to achieve vastly different outcomes than IoT).

 Next we'll show you how you can deploy and manage applications across a variety of technologies.
 To kick things off, register and select a [Starter or Pro](https://www.fathym-it.com/billing/lcu) package, also make sure you have an Azure account and subscription created.
 Once registered, we'll help you get everything going.